soyReynald/soyreynald/README.md

 - > I’m looking to collaborate on **Enterprise Software Systems and Web Apps**

-- 📝 I regularly write articles on [cientificosdelsoftware.com/blog](cientificosdelsoftware.com/blog)
+- 📝 I regularly write articles on [wattpad.com - blog & books website]

 - 💬 Ask me about **HTML, CSS, JavaScript and PHP*